EXCLUSIVE-Banxico's rate hike cycle almost over, seen ending at 11.25%-11.75%, says deputy governor

 "Right now I would say that I see the terminal rate very near 11.50%, between 11.25% and 11.75% ... but a lot can change," Heath said in an interview with Reuters late on Wednesday.

-At last week's policy meeting, Banxico's five-member governing board unanimously voted to increase the key rate by 50 basis points to 11.00%, above market forecasts for a quarter of a percentage point hike, citing a complex inflation scenario and suggesting they could enact a smaller hike at the upcoming March meeting.
+At last week's policy meeting, Banxico's five-member governing board voted unanimously to increase the key rate by 50 basis points to 11.00%, above market forecasts for a quarter of a percentage point hike, citing a complex inflation scenario and suggesting they could enact a smaller hike at the next meeting, in March.

-Initially Heath, who is regarded as one board's most hawkish members, expected to vote for a 25 basis points hike at the last meeting, until incoming data painted a "less benign" picture for inflation.
-He added that new information could sway Banxico's board members one way or another before the March 30 meeting.
+Initially, Heath, who is regarded as one of the board's most hawkish members, had expected to vote for a 25-basis-points hike at the last meeting, until incoming data painted a "less benign" picture for inflation.
+He said new information could sway Banxico's board members one way or another before the March 30 meeting.

-Heath said that January inflation data, which showed the annual headline figure accelerating to 7.91% and annual core inflation standing at 8.45%, highlighted a concerning jump in price pressures in the services sector.
+Heath said the January inflation data, which showed the annual headline figure accelerating to 7.91% and annual core inflation standing at 8.45%, highlighted a concerning jump in price pressures in the services sector.

+Services are non-tradable, so "you can't blame foreign trade.
+It's no longer the case that we are importing inflation.
+No, these are internal, domestic pressures," said Heath, adding that the higher-than-expected services inflation data means the stickiness of inflation is going to last longer.

+"That means the downward trajectory of inflation is going to take longer than we originally estimated." he said.

-"Frontloading" with a half percentage point hike sought to keep that jump in services inflation to a one-off situation, said Heath, noting he saw price pressures starting to transition to more local and domestic factors from the predominantly global factors seen in recent years.
+"Frontloading" with a half percentage point hike sought to keep the jump in services inflation to a one-off situation, said Heath, adding that he saw price pressures starting to transition to more local and domestic factors from the predominantly global factors seen in recent years.

+Rising labor costs, following a sharp rise in the minimum wage and a law that doubled minimum vacation time for workers to 12 days, are increasingly pressuring inflation, Heath said.

+Higher distribution costs on the back of widespread crime including highway robberies, plus increased weather-related issues like floods and drought, are also driving price rises, he said.

 ((anthony.esposito@tr.com; +5255 5282 7140;))